-OUR annual Service of Celebration and Remembrance returns to Sheffield Cathedral after a two-year break on December 11.
+Our annual Service of Celebration and Remembrance returns to Sheffield Cathedral on December 10.

-The popular annual hospice Christmas event will begin at 2pm, with music from Sheffield Philharmonic Chorus, Stannington Brass Band and the Hallmark of Harmony.
+The popular Christmas event will begin at 2pm, with music from Sheffield Philharmonic Chorus, Stannington Brass Band Abbey Lane Junior School.

 “For many people each year, Christmas is a time of immense happiness but also tinged with sadness as they remember relatives and friends who have been part of past celebrations.